getDolla/blockchain/README.md

 ##### Store file to Blockchain

 When clicked, user will be prompted to select a file from their computer to be appended (added) to the blockchain (increases the blockchain's length by 1).
-The hash will be displayed after the file has been added to a block and the block appended (mined) to the chain.
+The block's hash will be displayed after the file has been added to a block and the block has been appended (mined) to the chain.

 ##### Save Block to PC + List All Files (See Below for Usage)